tehviking/brick_pi_ruby/README.md

 ## Usage

+### Motors

 Currently, you only get a set of primitives to run motors.
-Expect more functionality around sensors and a more robust library supporting various configurations (e.g. 2-tracked vehicle).
+Expect a more robust library supporting various configurations (e.g. 2-tracked vehicle) later on.

 The Bot object starts and stops the robot.
 It contains 4 Motor objects, mapped to port A-D on your BrickPi.